Murgap, Turkmenistan: Overview

 It is located in the delta of the Murgab River and has a railway station on the Mary - Serhetabat line.
 It was classified as a town of urban type in 1940, and reclassified as a city subordinate to a district in 2016.

 In 1973 there were 5,700 living in the town and today this has grown to around 10,000.
 In Soviet times there were asphalt and brick factories, and in 1974 a cotton processing plant was constructed.

+On 1st August 2016, the town of Murgap was granted city status.